ZA1815/caniscrape/README.md

 - **Before building a scraper**: Check if it's even feasible
 - **Debugging scraper issues**: Identify what protection broke your scraper
 - **Client estimates**: Give accurate time/cost estimates for scraping projects
+- **Proxy testing**: Verify your proxy pool works against target sites
+- **CAPTCHA assessment**: Determine if CAPTCHA solving is required

 ### For Data Engineers
 - **Pipeline planning**: Know what infrastructure you'll need (proxies, CAPTCHA solvers)
 - **Cost estimation**: Calculate proxy/CAPTCHA costs before committing to a data source
+- **Vendor selection**: Test different proxy and CAPTCHA solving services

 ### For Researchers
 - **Site selection**: Find the easiest data sources for your research
 - **Compliance**: Check robots.txt before scraping
+- **Anonymity**: Test data collection through proxy infrastructure

+## 🆕 What's New in v0.2.0 (Beta)

+This is a **beta release** introducing two major features:

+### 1. Integrated CAPTCHA Solving
+- Attempt to solve detected CAPTCHAs using third-party services
+- Supported services: Capsolver, 2Captcha
+- Provides deeper analysis when solving is enabled
+- Only attempts solving if CAPTCHA is detected

+### 2. Full Proxy Support & Rotation
+- Route all requests through proxies
+- Create proxy rotation pools for better anonymity
+- Supports HTTP and SOCKS5 protocols
+- Works across all analyzers including WAF detection and browser sessions

+### 3. Additional Improvements
+- **Smarter URL handling**: Automatically adds `http://` to URLs missing a scheme
+- **Bug fixes**: Numerous stability and error-handling improvements
+- **Better error messages**: More informative output when things go wrong

+### 🧪 Beta Testing
+We need your help to stabilize these features!
+Please:
+- Test proxy rotation with different proxy providers
+- Test CAPTCHA solving with Capsolver and 2Captcha
+- Report any bugs, crashes, or unexpected behavior
+- Provide feedback on the new features

+The next update (v0.3.0) will focus on improving detection for tough sites like Amazon and YouTube.

 ## ⚠️ Limitations & Disclaimers